Kulman Ghising in ending power cuts in Nepal

 The problem and the solution

 Nepal is blessed with immense hydropower potential, and much of it is yet to be utilized.
-Its hydropower potential is estimated to be around 84,000 MW, of which 43,000 MW has been identified as economically viable.1 Out of this potential, Nepal has only about 1000 MW of installed hydropower capacity,2 which effectively means that less than three percent of Nepal's hydropower potential is currently being utilized.
+Its hydropower potential is estimated to be around 84,000 MW, of which 43,000 MW has been identified as economically viable.

 All of the hydropower facilities, except for the Kulekhani storage hydropower in central Nepal, are run-of-river hydropower plants.
 With no or little water storage, the amount of water in the rivers affects their output, causing it to go down during the dry seasons when the water levels are low.
-Currently, Nepal's power demand hovers around 1500 MW during peak times, and the country imports up to 500 MW of electricity from its southern neighbor, India, as demand exceeds supply.2
+Currently, Nepal's power demand hovers around 1500 MW during peak times, and the country imports up to 500 MW of electricity from its southern neighbor, India, as demand exceeds supply.

 In the past, as demand for power exceeded supply, the Nepal Electricity Authority (NEA), Nepal's state-owned power utility, had been scheduling power cuts, or as it is more commonly known, load-shedding, throughout the country disrupting daily lives and economic growth.
-A World Bank study to estimate the economic costs of the power cuts reported that had there been no power cuts, annual gross domestic product would have been seven percent higher and investment forty-eight percent higher than it was during 2008-2016.3
+A World Bank study to estimate the economic costs of the power cuts reported that had there been no power cuts, annual gross domestic product would have been seven percent higher and investment forty-eight percent higher than it was during 2008-2016.

 In the backdrop of this power crisis, the Pushpa Kamal Dahal administration appointed Ghising to take charge of the Nepal Electricity Authority (NEA) in 2016.
 Soon after he took office, Ghising strategically improved power demand management, upgraded generation, transmission and distribution systems to reduce and eventually end the power cuts.
 As an example of power demand management, he ended the practice of a select industries and businesses receiving uninterrupted power and diverted those savings to residential customers.
-In addition to demand management, other measures were taken to commission the near-complete hydropower plants (e.g., addition of Chameliya hydropower in western Nepal to the national grid), to reduce theft, waste and loss of power, and to improve the transmission infrastructure to increase the import capacity of power from India and to transfer power efficiently within the country (e.g., the commissioning of the 220 kV Khimti-Dhalkebar transmission line in central Nepal, which played a major role in ending power cuts in Kathmandu, the capital and most densely populated city4).
+In addition to demand management, other measures were taken to commission the near-complete hydropower plants (e.g., addition of Chameliya hydropower in western Nepal to the national grid), to reduce theft, waste and loss of power, and to improve the transmission infrastructure to increase the import capacity of power from India and to transfer power efficiently within the country (e.g., the commissioning of the 220 kV Khimti-Dhalkebar transmission line in central Nepal, which played a major role in ending power cuts in Kathmandu, the capital and most densely populated city

 Equally, if not more, importantly, Ghising was able to obtain the full support of the government, which owns the utility, to carry out his plans.